nextleap-project/countermitm/source/new.rst

    Otherwise they will add Bob to their list of group members and mark the gossiped key as verified in the context of this group.

 d.
-Alice's device receives the "vg-member-added-received" reply from Bob and shows a screen
+Alice's device receives the "vg-member-setup-received" reply from Bob and shows a screen
    "Bob <email-address> securely joined group ``GROUP``"